martgnz/es-atlas/README.md

 <a href="#add_names" name="add_names">#</a> <i>add_names</i>

 Adds a `name` property to the generated files with the feature name.
-Set to `false` by default.
+Set to `true` by default.

 <a href="#simplification" name="simplification">#</a> <i>simplification</i>